Estimating Effects of Long-Term Treatments: Introduction

 Empirically, we collaborated with WeChat, one of the world's largest social networking platforms, to validate the effectiveness of our framework through two large-scale, long-term experiments, each involving over a million users.
 To leverage the long-term nature of these experiments, we partition the horizon into an ``experimental period'' and a ``future period.''
 At the end of the experimental period, we apply our approach to estimate the treatment effects in the future period and compare our estimates with the true treatment effects observed in those periods.
 We show that our approach consistently outperforms two baseline approaches --- the Constant Extrapolation and the Vector Autoregressive Model \citep{stock2001vector} --- as well as several related existing solutions.
 Compared to the baseline approaches, our approach reduces the estimation bias across different experimental periods by $59.8\%$, averaged across both experiments in our study, without increasing mean squared errors (MSE).
 Additionally, we conduct synthetic experiments to supplement our real-world experiments.
 We also conduct tests for the assumptions made under our framework, and discuss the practical guidelines to facilitate the applications of our methods in real-world settings.

 Our longitudinal surrogate framework builds on the literature on proxies and surrogates~\citep{weir2006statistical,joffe2009related,prentice1989surrogate,athey2019surrogate, yang2020targeting, anderer2022adaptive, imbens2022long}.
 Yet our work differs from these previous studies in both the problem it addresses and the solutions it offers.
-Previous studies use surrogates to estimate the ``long-term effects of short-term treatments,'' which arise from applications such as job training programs~\citep{athey2019surrogate} and marketing campaigns~\citep{yang2020targeting}.
-In contrast, our framework estimates the ``long-term effects of long-term treatments,'' where subjects receive treatments continuously over a long duration.
-This context requires estimating the combined effects of both past and ongoing treatments, which demands a new technique.
-See Appendix~\ref{sec:appendix:Athey} for a thorough comparison of our paper with that of \cite{athey2019surrogate}.
-In a similar vein, \cite{battocchi2021estimating} use surrogates to address the problem of treatment effect estimation in long-term time series.
-Their focus is on a dynamic treatment setting, where treatment decisions in each period depend on prior treatments and outcomes, which is different from our paper.
+Previous studies often employ surrogates to estimate the ``long-term effects of short-term treatments,'' as seen in applications such as job training programs \citep{athey2019surrogate} and marketing campaigns \citep{yang2020targeting}.
+In contrast, our framework is designed to estimate the ``long-term effects of long-term treatments,'' where subjects receive continuous treatments over extended periods.
+This context necessitates the estimation of the combined effects of both past and ongoing treatments, requiring a novel approach.
+For a comprehensive comparison of our work with that of \cite{athey2019surrogate}, please refer to Appendix~\ref{sec:appendix:Athey}.
+Similarly, \cite{battocchi2021estimating} address treatment effect estimation in long-term time series using surrogates.
+Their research focuses on a dynamic treatment setting, where treatment decisions in each period are influenced by previous treatments and outcomes, differing from the question in our study where the same treatment is employed over a long-term period.

 Prior works, such as \cite{hohnhold2015focusing, munro2023causal} from online advertising applications, take a different approach when estimating the long-term effects.
-They model user learning behavior over time using parametric models, and combine such parametric models with non-trivial experiments.
+They model user learning behavior over time using parametric models with stronger assumptions, and combine such parametric models with non-trivial (i.e., Cookie-Cookie-Day) experiments.
 In contrast, our approach focuses on traditional randomized experiments, and conducts non-trivial post-experiment analysis.
 Our approach is designed to integrate with the conventional A/B testing pipelines at modern technology companies, avoiding the additional conceptual or implementation cost associated with executing non-trivial experiments.